sxjal/Hospital-Management-System-in-CPP/README.md

 It also has a cool loading screen which kinda looked cool so I had coded that for my project.

 If you're new into programming and if you're are worried about how this code would work and all of that, chill-out.
 You do not need to worry on that part.
-# Its quite simple, Just keep all the files in the same directory and that's a go.
+Its quite simple, Just keep all the files in the same directory and that's a go.

+Although, there might be a little bit of changes required if you're using a mac-os or Linux as few header files may or may not work with the same declaration, You might have to tweak them a little.